Puerto Rico braces for Tropical Storm Irene

 Governor Luis Fortuno flew back to Puerto Rico after taking over the chairmanship of the Southern Governors Association on Sunday at the group's convention in North Carolina.

-Ferry service to the islands of Vieques and Culebra was halted and several inter-Caribbean flights from San Juan's Luis Munoz Marin Airport were canceled.
+Ferry service to the islands of Vieques and Culebra was halted and several inter-Caribbean flights from San Juan's Luis Munoz Marin Airport were cancelled.

 WATCHING IRENE'S PATH

-In the Dominican Republic, authorities warned of abnormal waves up to 15 feet high.
+In the Dominican Republic, authorities warned of abnormal waves up to 4.5 metres high.
 Weeks of heavy rainfall have already caused deadly flooding in the Dominican Republic and authorities said they may issue evacuation orders for vulnerable areas on Monday.

 Residents of Cuba, the Turks and Caicos Islands, the Bahamas and the southeastern United States were urged to monitor Irene's progress as the storm headed their way.

-Computer forecast models showed Irene moving northwest over the Dominican Republic, Haiti and possibly eastern Cuba and then heading toward the Florida peninsula.
+Computer forecast models showed Irene moving northwest over Haiti and eastern and central Cuba and then heading towards the Florida peninsula.

 Depending on its eventual path and possible turns, Irene might still pose a threat to U.S. oil and gas installations in the Gulf of Mexico, but forecasters say it is too early to predict with certitude.

-An early northward turn would bring it near the Georgia-South Carolina coast late in the week but a later turn could take it over western Cuba and into the Gulf of Mexico.
+An early northward turn would bring it near the Georgia-South Carolina coast late in the week.
+But a later turn could keep it over the warm Caribbean waters until it reached the Gulf of Mexico, which could make it a much more powerful hurricane.

-Tropical Storm Harvey hit Belize in Central America on Saturday and weakened to a tropical depression as it moved inland.
-It crossed into Mexico's Bay of Campeche on Sunday and forecasters said it could briefly strengthen back into a tropical storm before hitting the southern coast of Mexico.
+Tropical Storm Harvey hit Belize in Central America on Saturday but weakened on Sunday to a tropical depression.
+Forecasters said it was still producing heavy rains over southeastern Mexico but was expected to dissipate by Monday.

 Mudslides and flooding could affect agricultural output in Central America, but this year's coffee and sugar harvests are largely complete.

-(Reporting by Reuters in San Juan, with additional reporting by Pascal Fletcher and Jane Sutton in Miami and Manuel Jimenez in Santo Domingo; editing by Bill Trott)
+(Reporting by Reuters in San Juan, with additional reporting by Pascal Fletcher and Jane Sutton in Miami and Manuel Jimenez in Santo Domingo; editing by Eric Beech)